ivanalberico/Deep-Learning-for-Autonomous-Driving-ETH/README.md

 #

 ## Project 1: Understanding Multimodal Driving Data
-Visualize the outputs of common autonomous driving tasks such as 3D object detection and point cloud semantic segmentation given a LiDAR point cloud, corresponding RGB camera image, ground truth semantic labels and network bounding box predictions.
+The goal of the first project is to visualize the outputs of common autonomous driving tasks such as 3D object detection and point cloud semantic segmentation given a LiDAR point cloud, the corresponding RGB camera image, the ground truth semantic labels and the network bounding box predictions.

-Moreover, identify each laser ID from the point cloud directly, and deal with the point cloud distortion caused by the vehicle motion with the aid of GPS/IMU data.
+Additional tasks were about identifying each laser ID directly from the point cloud, and dealing with the point cloud distortion caused by the vehicle motion with the aid of GPS/IMU data.

 Further info: [Assignment_Project1.pdf](Project1_Understanding_Multimodal_Driving_Data/Assignment_Project1.pdf)